fengqinglingyu/px-to-viewport/README.md

 # px-to-viewport

-## use postcss-px-to-viewport to rewite css file, change px to viewport without using webpack or gulp
+## use postcss-px-to-viewport to rewrite css file, change px to viewport without using webpack or gulp